armory/docs/content/en/docs/spinnaker-install-admin-guides/upgrade-oss-to-armory.md

 1. First, do a backup of your existing Halyard configuration.
 Exec into the Docker container, then run `hal backup create`.

-2. Stop the Halyard docker container, and re-start it with the Armory Halyard image (`index.docker.io/armory/halyard-armory:{{< param halyard-armory-version >}}`) instead of the OSS Halyard image (`gcr.io/spinnaker-marketplace/halyard:stable`).
-Also, change the user id for Armory Halyard to be `1000`.
+2. Stop the Halyard docker container, and re-start it with the Armory-extended Halyard image (`index.docker.io/armory/halyard-armory:{{< param halyard-armory-version >}}`) instead of the OSS Halyard image (`gcr.io/spinnaker-marketplace/halyard:stable`).
+Also, change the user id for Armory-extended Halyard to be `1000`.
 For example, if you run the previous Docker image (OSS Halyard) like this:

    ```bash
    docker run --name halyard --rm \